 Continuous: A prescriptive easement is continuous when the easement is used on a regular basis given the location and nature of the property.
 For example, by crossing the true owner’s land once each year, the neighbor does not meet this element.
 However, if the neighbor crosses the land every time he leaves and comes back to his home, this element is met.

 For the Statutory Period: In Arizona, the statutory period is ten years.
 This means that the neighbor would have to use the easement open and notoriously, in a way that is adverse and hostile to the true owner’s claim of title, and continuously for ten years in order to acquire the easement by prescription.

 It is important to address any unauthorized uses of your property in order to prevent an adverse possession or prescriptive easement claim.
-For experienced attorneys who handle property and real-estate matters, contact Klauer & Foster and schedule an appointment.
+For experienced attorneys who handle property and real-estate matters, contact Richard L. Klauer and schedule an appointment.

 Premises liability: What duty do you owe your guests?